 We have even seen a motor insurer not offering a new car replacement, despite it being in the terms, as the customer did not ask for it when they claimed!

 Any of these reasons, and more, can mean your motor insurer only paying the market value in the claim.
 If you have no Gap cover you have no option to claim any shortfall.

-You must be sure that you are happy with the insurers terms if you are to reply on them.
+You must be sure that you are happy with the insurer's terms if you are to rely on them.

 But if you are happy with your 'new for old' cover then you don't need Gap in that time, do you?

 That may be the case but if you do want cover for years 2,3,4 and perhaps 5 then what do you do?
 There is a temptation to delay taking out a policy until the end of year 1 but there is an issue with that.
 You MUST buy a Gap policy within a set time of buying the vehicle, often 180 days (about 6 months).

 If you leave it until the first year is up then you may not be able to buy protection at all, or you may see options reduced.

 The solution may be to find a provider who will allow you to defer your policy start date.
 This means you can buy the cover within 180 days of vehicle purchase, just setting the 'start date' in the future.
 The normal maximum start date you can set is 1 year after the vehicle is first registered new.